Alma Adams

 Alma Shealey Adams (born May 27, 1946) is an American politician who represents North Carolina's 12th congressional district in the United States House of Representatives.
 A Democrat, Adams represented the state's 58th House district in Guilford County in the North Carolina General Assembly from her appointment in April 1994 until her election to Congress, succeeded by Ralph C. Johnson.

 Adams is a former college administrator and art professor from Greensboro.
 She is known for her distinctive hats.
-She won the 2014 special election in North Carolina's 12th congressional district to fill the vacancy created by the resignation of Mel Watt, becoming the 100th woman serving in the 113th Congress.
+She won the 2014 special election in North Carolina's 12th congressional district to fill the vacancy created by the resignation of Mel Watt.
 She won election to a full two-year term at the same time.

 Early life and education

 Adams was born on May 27, 1946, in High Point, North Carolina, to Benjamin Shealey and Mattie Stokes.
 She was raised by her mother, who worked as a domestic worker.
 Adams moved with her family to Baltimore, Maryland, as a child before settling in Newark, New Jersey.
 She attended the predominantly white West Side High School in Newark and graduated in 1964.

 Adams then went to North Carolina A&T State University in Greensboro, North Carolina, where she earned a Bachelor of Science degree in 1969 and a Master of Science degree in 1972, both in art education.
 While at NC A&T, she served as president of the Arts Circle and became a member of Alpha Kappa Alpha sorority.